zyrgit/cs424/Setting up the lab/README.md

 make -j4
 ```
-This will take 1.5 hours.
+This will take 1.5 hour.
 Run:
 ```
 sudo make install